Max Nicholson (footballer)

-Playing career
+Career

 Born in Leeds, Nicholson began his career as a trainee with Doncaster Rovers and was given his professional debut in 1989 by former Scotland captain Billy Bremner.
 After four years at Belle Vue he moved on to Hereford United, Torquay United and then Scunthorpe United playing in excess of 150 league games.

 He played for Gainsborough Trinity before moving on to play professionally in the Singapore S. League with former Scunthorpe team-mate Stuart Young for four years and was voted the Straits Times S League player of the year in 1997.

 He played for Geylang United and Woodlands.
 Nicholson teamed up with Young for a third time in the National Soccer League of Australia, both playing for Wollongong Wolves FC, winning the national soccer league championship in his first season.
 He was used mainly as a sub as it was difficult to dislodge Australia international Scott Chipperfield, but achieved something of a cult status amongst Wolves fans.
 He played 14 times for the Wolves during the 2000–01 and 2001–02 NSL seasons.

 In July 2002 Nicholson returned to Gainsborough Trinity.